kowf/getIssueFromJIRA/README.md

 # getIssueFromJIRA
 get new issue from JIRA broad and send email for notification, with hard coded JQL

+In order to run it, you need Python with pip installed, and then install the dependencies if not installed yet

+`pip install requests smtplib`

 Please edit getissue(fake).yml with your own credentials and preferences, and reaname it to getissue.yml

 Please use an external scheduling service to run it in interval